 - There are no extensions for these offices.

-The offices of Superior Court Judge, No. 2, Supervisor District 3 and Supervisor District 4 may go to a runoff election in November.
-The top two candidates in June will move on.
+The office of Supervisor District 1 is going to a runoff election in November.
+The top two candidates in June have moved on.
 These candidates:

 - Must submit a new candidate statement if the candidate wishes for it to be published in the County Voter Information Guide.
 See #5 below.